Colsai/scott_data606/README.md

 wp_summary = ''.join(str(soup.find_all('p')[3:num_para_elements])).replace("<p>", "").replace("</p>","")[1:-1]
 ```
 ### Report Scraping
+OIG Reports: Contain Summaries, findings, methodology, and recommendations.
+They provide a more-specific picture of the work that was accomplished.
 Reports were more complex because, between the components, their HTML addresses.
+These are summaries of a larger report and communication log that OIG also publishes.
 ```
 OAS_prod_website = f"https://oig.hhs.gov/oas/reports/region{region_num}/{wp_test_num}.asp"
 ```